 This goes to show that the real problem here is not leverage in itself, but the propensity of retail traders to abuse leverages and take on too much risk as a result.
 It is almost a natural thing for traders to want to assume considerable risk, and restricting leverage is not going to cure such innate instincts.
 Leverage caps will if anything, only serve to push traders to come up with more money to fund such risky trading.
 Therefore, emphasis on using leverage, whether low or high, should shift totally to ensuring that the traders obey the rules of position sizing and risk management to the letter.

-Therefore, in using any of the high leverage brokers listed below, traders must STRICTLY observe the following rules:
+Therefore, in using any of the high leverage brokers listed above, traders must STRICTLY observe the following rules:

 Feel free to look at what each of these brokers has on offer, and start trading with a high leverage brokerage today.